 Part 3 of the Family Protection Act 2008 outlines the power of the court to make protection orders, and punishments for breaches of protection orders.
 The Act emphasises that the court must not give any regard to payment of bride-price or other legal proceedings when considering an application for a protection order.
-The Act also allows for authorised persons (who may include magistrates and justices, as well as trained chiefs, community leaders, teachers, village health workers or police) to issue temporary protection order and to have the matter heard and determined quickly (which may be particularly relevant in rural and remote communities).
+The Act also allows for authorised persons (who may include magistrates and justices, as well as trained chiefs, community leaders, teachers, village health workers or police) to issue temporary protection orders when a complainant is in danger and it is not practicable to apply to the court for a protection order and to have the matter heard and determined quickly (which may be particularly relevant in rural and remote communities).
 Breaching a family protection order is an offence in addition to any offences of domestic violence.
 The Act comprehensively details the powers of the courts in relation to protection orders, the process of applying for a family protection order, and procedural matters relating to family protection applications and orders.